| Magic

 an errant magus.
 He is honorable in his own right and will never betray

 the secrets of the Battle Magi or act against Dweomer.
+The

 Lost Ones